Big Brother: The Boss: The House

 The house was mainly segregated for the male and female housemates.
 Single-sex bedrooms, bathrooms and prayer rooms were provided and the only parts of the house accessible to both sexes were the kitchen and garden areas.
 Parts of the house (e.g. the women's bedroom) were monitored by female camera operators only.
 Five times a day, Big Brother would announce to the housemates the time for prayer.

 Cancellation

 Producers decided to cancel the show, as there were many complaints from viewers, and complaints on Arab radio talk shows.
-The shows producers actually went into the house in person to inform the housemates that it was to be cancelled.
+The show's producers actually went into the house in person to inform the housemates that it was to be cancelled.
 Many of the Housemates were devastated at the news that they had to leave.
 This season was the first series of Big Brother in the world to be cancelled and not have a winner.
 This would later happen in the second season of Veliki Brat, the Serbian version of Big Brother, where three contestants from that season died in a car accident, the second season of the Malayalam version of Bigg Boss in India, and the eighth season of Big Brother Canada, the latter two of which were cancelled due to the ongoing COVID-19 pandemic in their respective countries.